nes-lab/shepherd/docs/dev/virtcap.rst

 VirtCap Internals (TODO - old)
 ====================

-The overall approach of VirtCap emulation is very similar to regular emulation.
+The overall approach of VirtCap emulation is similar to regular emulation.
 Main difference is that the output is not a dac voltage / current, but switching the LDO output on and off.
 The output switch should be connected to ``P8_11``.